Yxmaxy/website-visitor-geolocator/README.md

     ```
     npm run dev
     ```
+4. Log in to the admin interface at `http://localhost:8000/admin/`, to also log into the frontend.

-You can access the app at `http://localhost:5173/`.
+5. You can access the app at `http://localhost:5173/`.

 #### Optional - test a notification on website visit